mmistakes/minimal-mistakes/_posts/2019-06-01-three-ideas-to-make-air-travel-less-miserable.md

 ---
-title: DRAFT Three Ideas to Improve Air Travel
+title: DRAFT Three Ideas to Make Air Travel Less Miserable
 category: "Product Design"
 tag: "Airline"
 toc: true
 ---

-Dear Concierge Key and the rest of the American Airlines team.
+I consider myself as mindful of the environment.
+For instance, I took a number of courses on sustainability at MIT with [Jason Jay](https://mitsloan.mit.edu/sustainability/video/how-to-keep-conversation-alive-in-a-polarized-world-jason-jay-tedxbocaraton).
+Yet, in my former job as a consultant, I flew as many miles per year as airline pilots - they can fly a max of 1000 hours per year, and I regularly sat down on airplanes for over 20 hours per week.

-I’ve been travelling with you a lot over the years and I enjoy thinking of ways to improve our lives with technology.
-Here are three suggestions for you.
+Here's three ideas to improve air travel.

 # 1. In flight app that learns and remembers customer preferences